seamapi/javascript-http/README.md

 _This is a low-level package meant for applications and libraries with particular dependency requirements.
 Before using this package, ensure you understand the installation and updating instructions.
-This SDK is entirely contained in the [seamapi] package.
+This SDK is entirely contained in the [seam package].
 Seam recommends using that package instead for simpler dependency management._

 Add this as a dependency to your project using [npm] with